 Last month, a 53-year-old construction worker was tragically killed when a crane collapsed at a construction site in Oxnard.

 According to battalion chief Sergio Martinez of the Oxnard Fire Department, the accident was reported at 1:42 p.m. in the 3000 block of Camino Del Sol.
-Fire crews from the Ventura County Fire Department also arrived to the accident scene with machinery and equipment needed to carry out what was initially deemed a “technical rescue.”
+Fire crews from the Ventura County Fire Department also arrived at the accident scene with machinery and equipment needed to carry out what was initially deemed a “technical rescue.”

 Martinez said, “They found a crane that had collapsed during the process of the construction.
 Unfortunately, it did strike what appears to be one of the construction workers, and we did confirm a fatality.”